Red Faction: Armageddon

-Red Faction: Armageddon is a third-person shooter video game developed by Volition and published by THQ in association with the TV network Syfy.
-It is the fourth and final installment in the Red Faction series, and was released for Microsoft Windows, PlayStation 3 and Xbox 360 in various countries around the world between June 7 and June 10, 2011.
+Red Faction: Armageddon is a 2011 third-person shooter video game developed by Volition and published by THQ in association with the TV network Syfy.
+It is the fourth and final installment in the Red Faction series, and was released for Microsoft Windows, PlayStation 3 and Xbox 360 in June 2011.

 Critics liked the new weaponry, but were puzzled at the change from an open world game to a linear shooter and that it abandoned the strong points of its predecessor.
 Poor sales resulted in THQ's decision to stop releasing games in the Red Faction franchise and negatively impacted their financial quarter.
 The rights to the series were owned by THQ Nordic, yet they would later be transferred to its sister company Koch Media, which would place it under its Deep Silver label in 2020.

 Gameplay

 Like its predecessor Red Faction: Guerrilla, Red Faction: Armageddon is a third-person shooter.
 The player takes on the role of Darius Mason, a descendant of Guerrillas Alec Mason.
 The game is set 50 years after the conclusion of Guerrilla.
 Most of the game is set in a tunnel complex inhabited by alien creatures.

 As in previous games in the franchise, landscape destruction is possible through the "Geo-Mod" feature.
 In this game, the player can use a device called a Nano Forge to repair structures such as stairs, allowing them to progress through the caves.
 Audio logs can be found throughout the complex.
 When played they provide elements of backstory.
 Various vehicles can be used including a mine cart and a barge.
 The player can also use mech suits at some points in the game.